-For very difficult applications, where it is not certain which mode is the best inside the SONO-probe, we recommend to select mode CA with averaging time = 1 second.
+For very difficult applications, where it is not certain, which mode is the best, we recommend to select mode CA with averaging time = 1 second.
 With help of the software SONO-CONFIG a data record can be stored directly during process conditions.
 After forwarding this data set to IMKO, we would be pleased to be at your disposal for finding the best suitable working mode.

-2.3.
-Calibration Curves
+3. Calibration Curves